blackletum/cstrike-sdk-2013/README.md

-# Counter-Strike: Source – Source SDK 2013 Port
+# Counter-Strike: Source – (OLD) Source SDK 2013 Port

 This is a port of **Counter-Strike: Source** to the **2013 Source SDK (Multiplayer branch, old version)**.
 The project is currently **playable**, but comes with **many bugs and rough edges**.